bharatikandakumar/Data-Visualization/Projects/Self Study Project/Self-Study-Project.md

 ## 3.1.
 UN Climate Change Conference: The Factions

 The following chart is from the UN climate change conference to agree on the steps needed to restrict global warming to about two degrees Celsius by the end of the century, and so reduce the risk of drought and floods.
 Its member states were divided into four major factions: the influential states, the obstructers, the successful and the weak states.
-The visualization conveys the Co2 emission rate, GDP value and population of different states on hovering upon the elements.
-(Source[un-climate-change-conference-the-factions](https://correctiv.org/en/latest-stories/climate-change/2015/12/01/un-climate-change-conference-the-factions))
+The visualization conveys the Co2 emission rate, GDP value and population of different states on hovering upon the elements. ( Source : [un-climate-change-conference-the-factions](https://correctiv.org/en/latest-stories/climate-change/2015/12/01/un-climate-change-conference-the-factions) )

 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/images/data-viz-1.1.png)
 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/images/data-viz-1.2.png)